The Elephant Show: Summary

 The show enjoyed top ratings in Canada and had consistently been rated one of the top three programs on Nickelodeon in the United States.
 In 1993, a panel of experts at TV Guide rated The Elephant Show the #2 program for preschoolers, beating Sesame Street (#5) and Barney & Friends (#9).
-In the years following the final season, the show remained on Nickelodeon until they removed it from their lineup in 1994.
-By that time, The Elephant Show had aired 65 episodes in five seasons (plus the specials Live in Your Living Room and Back by Popular Demand, which compiled concert performances from the show with some new narration) and had been viewed in Australia, New Zealand, Canada, Great Britain, Greece, Hong Kong, Ireland, Japan, Malaysia, Singapore, South Africa and the United States, reaching over 100 million viewers.
+In the years following the final season, the show remained on Nickelodeon until it aired for the last time on October 21, 1994.
+By that time, The Elephant Show had aired 65 episodes in five seasons (plus the specials Live in Your Living Room and Back by Popular Demand, which compiled concert performances from the show with some new narration) and had been viewed in Canada and the United States, reaching over 100 million viewers.
 After the series ended, Eric Nagler starred in his own series, Eric's World, produced by The Elephant Shows producer, Cambium Productions.
+Reruns of the series aired throughout the 1990s on networks such as TVOntario, Knowledge Network, YTV, and Access.